 Attendance Policy: Regular attendance is critical for success in this course.
 Be active in your education!
 You will not likely meet the learning objectives, keep up with course content (or earn an acceptable grade in the class) if you are not attending lectures or labs.
 There is a great deal of content associated with the breadth of information we will be covering.
 Attending lectures will help you to focus on important concepts and information.
 It will also help you to understand what is expected from you to successfully complete the course.
-Whether you are present or not, you are responsible for all information presented during lecture.
+Whether you are present or not, you are responsible for all assigned reading and information presented during lecture.
 This includes additional assignments or changes to the Class Activity Schedule.

-Missed exams, quizzes or lab worksheets will not be accepted unless you have contacted me prior to the absence or we have made other arrangements.
-Please note that excessive absences without prior notification will result in your being dropped from the course.
+- Late work will not be accepted unless you have made arrangements with me prior to the due date.
+I must specifically sign off on any late work, so don't just slip it in a pile, as it will not be scored.
+Accepted late work will have a reduced score - Please note that excessive absences without prior notification will result in your being dropped from the course.
 Four consecutive absences without contacting me will likely result in you being dropped from the class.
+The same is true for 6 non-consecutive meetings.